Dan Meyer pointed me towards what Tom Sallee calls “The Two Lies Of Teaching.” I’ve slightly reworded them to enhance the problem:

 Students retain about 70 of what they hear in the first ten minutes of class — and just 20 percent during the last ten minutes [of an hour class].

-At the end of an hour, students are retaining 20% of the 40% that they hear.
-That’s 4%.
-One out of 25 words.
+At the end of an hour, students retain 20% of the 40% that they hear.
+That’s 8%.
+Two out of 25 words.

 There are three takeaways: